Everyone who knows me knows that I LOVE Scandal (the TV show, not the noun). #Gladiators.

 As a huge fan of the show I know that Ms. Pope often enjoys a good red wine.
 Whether it is from one of her overly large wine glasses or straight from the bottle (real emergencies only).

-A while ago, I discovered the ginormous Olivia Pope wine glasses, as I have been calling them, are the Camille red wine glass from Crate and Barrel.
+A while ago, I discovered the ginormous Olivia Pope wine glasses from Scandal, as I have been calling them, are the Camille red wine glass from Crate and Barrel.

 I have had my eye on the “Olivia Pope” wine glasses (it appears exactly that way on my “to buy” list) for a while.
 So I was happy to learn that Crate and Barrel is having a 20% off sale on “wine and dine” items until November 11th!
 I stopped by the Soho store and picked these up ahead of Thanksgiving dinner.
 Great timing!
 Some of their stemless wine glasses are actually under $2 each.
 Gasp!